 It’s impressive enough that Makita packed an 18V system inside this compact housing.
-What I’m really excited about is that they also got 1550 inch pounds of torque in the same package.
-Every manufacturer has their niche.
-Could we be seeing Makita start to focus on high performance in class leading compact housing?
+What I’m really excited about is that they also got 1550 inch-pounds of torque in the same package.
+Every manufacturer has its niche.
+Could we be seeing Makita start to focus on high performance in class-leading compact housing?
 For now, let’s just answer the questions about build quality, features, and performance.

 Build Quality and Features

 Two things struck me when I picked up the Makita XDT09Z for the first time.
 For starters, it’s incredibly lightweight.
 It’s just 3.3 pounds according to the specifications, and you’ll notice how light it is even with a 5.0 amp hour battery installed.
 If it didn’t have the 18V LXT battery pack attached to it, it could be mistaken for a 12V model.
 The other obvious characteristic is how compact it is.
 At 4-11/16″, it appears to be able to make it into some spaces that previously required a right angle impact driver.